 Final Exam 60%

 Pre-requisite: This course is intended for students at stage 1 of either an MSci or a BSc Mathematics pathway, and a mathematical knowledge and ability commensurate with this stage is assumed.

 Lecturer: Dr A Brown

-The module begins with an introduction to computer programming with the python programming language, using the Jupyter notebook as a development environment.
+The module begins with an introduction to computer programming with the python programming language, using the online service repl.it as a development environment.
 We use the idea of the computer program, and in particular the way a computer uses logic, to address the idea of modelling a problem: how do we break up a large problem into constituent parts? how do we use mathematical tools- numerical or analytical- to solve problems of dynamics, mechanics etc.